Did you know?

 Ningaloo Whaleshark Swim has had considerable experience working with people with a range of disabilities, and their carers, to give disabled tourists a great experience swimming with whale sharks.
 Ultimately, it comes down to our team working with you to figure out the best possible way of helping you get the most out of your day.
-However Skybird II does not have wheelchair access, so you may need to be physically assisted to get on-board the tour bus, tender, and the whale shark vessel.
+However, our vessel Seazone does not have wheelchair access, so you may need to be physically assisted to get on-board the tour bus, tender, and the whale shark vessel.
 Please contact us to discuss the nature of your disability so we can do everything we can to ensure you have a safe and enjoyable experience.

 Do I need to know how to swim?

+Ultimately, yes.
 If you can swim unassisted, you can enjoy coming out on a tour to swim with a whale shark.
-Snorkelling experience is much less impoirtant, and something we are very skilled at teaching you on the day.
-Whilst we have had non-swimmers onboard, and staff have taken them out to snorkel with a whale shark, we cannot guarantee that the staff on the day of your tour will have the time and the conditions will be right to do this on your tour.
+Snorkelling experience is much less important, and something we are very skilled at teaching you on the day.

 Photography and Whale Sharks